ortalpe/InsurancePolicies/README.md

 Backend-asp.net web api
 Client-angular

-#run sln and start browse
+#Run sln and start browse
 #if there is a client problem, swagger is avaliable to run on backend side